LarkspurCA/androidweardocs/examples.rst

   .. figure:: images/example-notify.png
     :scale: 35 %

 The UI is basically a smorgasbord of wearable notification possibilities.
 The best way to use this app is simply to try out all the choices.
 You can select a basic notification type (preset), set its priority, and attach action icons.
+You can also include a background image that provides context for the text notification.